 Doctors use many tests to diagnose a tumor, determine if it is cancer, and if so, find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
 For most tumors, a biopsy is the only way to make a definitive diagnosis of cancer.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
 Imaging tests may be used to find out whether the tumor has spread.
 This list describes options for diagnosing ependymoma, and not all tests listed will be used for every child.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

 In addition to a physical examination, the following tests may be used to diagnose ependymoma:

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that a tumor is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-For ependymoma, surgery (see Treatment) is needed to get a sample of tissue.
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+For ependymoma, surgery is needed to get a sample of tissue (see Treatment Options).

 Lumbar puncture (spinal tap).
-A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebral spinal fluid (CSF) to look for cancer cells, blood, or tumor markers (substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain kinds of cancer).
+A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebral spinal fluid (CSF) to look for tumor cells.
 CSF is the fluid that flows around the brain and the spinal cord.
 Doctors generally give an anesthetic to numb the lower back before the procedure.
 This procedure is generally done after ependymoma is diagnosed and the tumor is removed.